roniemartinez/dude/docs/advanced/11_lxml.md

         return {"title": element.text} # (4)
     ```

-    1. Attributes can be accessed using XPath @href.
+    1. Attributes can be accessed using XPath `@href`.
-    2. When using @href (or text), "smart" strings are returned.
+    2. When using XPath `@href` (or `text`), "smart" strings are returned.
-    3. Attributes can also be accessed from lxml elements using element.attrib["href"].
+    3. Attributes can also be accessed from lxml elements using `element.attrib["href"]`.
-    4. Text content can be accessed from lxml elements using element.text.
+    4. Text content can be accessed from lxml elements using `element.text`.

 ## Running Dude with lxml